Gavin Newsom: Abortion

+After Walgreens announced in March 2023 that it would refuse to dispense abortion pills in the 21 states where it is illegal, Newsom tweeted, "California won't be doing business with @walgreens – or any company that cowers to the extremists and puts women's lives at risk, we're done."
+He also said that Walgreens was giving in to "right-wing bullies" and that he would determine how California can cut ties with Walgreens.
+He indicated that he wanted to cancel Walgreens' $54 million contract with the California state prison system.
+Walgreens also receives $1.5 billion for filling prescriptions for the 15 million people enrolled in the state's Medi-Cal program (California's version of Medicaid).
+Legal experts said that federal Medicaid laws do not allow health plans to disqualify providers for reasons other than fraud or contract violations, provisions that have prevented conservative states from blocking Medicaid spending to Planned Parenthood clinics.

-Health care
+Health

 Newsom campaigned on reducing the cost of health care and increasing access.
 He also indicated his support for creating a universal state health-care system.
 The budget passed in June 2019 expanded eligibility for Medi-Cal from solely undocumented minor children to undocumented young adults from ages 19 to 25.
 In 2021, Newsom signed legislation expanding Medi-Cal eligibility to undocumented residents over age 50.
 On June 30, 2022, he signed a $307.9 billion state budget that "pledges to make all low-income adults eligible for the state's Medicaid program by 2024 regardless of their immigration status."
-This budget would make California the first U.S. state to guarantee healthcare to all low-income illegal immigrants, at a cost of $2.7 billion per year.
+This budget would make California the first U.S. state to guarantee healthcare to all low-income undocumented immigrants, at a cost of $2.7 billion per year.